astronomer/astro-provider-ray/docs/getting_started/astro_setup.rst

 2. **Deploy the project on Astro Cloud**

-Please ensure you use `Dockerfile.ray_google_cloud <https://github.com/astronomer/astro-provider-ray/blob/main/dev/Dockerfile.ray_google_cloud>`_ as the default.
-The command below uses `Dockerfile <https://github.com/astronomer/astro-provider-ray/blob/main/dev/Dockerfile>`_ by default.

 .. code-block:: bash

     make deploy

-This command will build a wheel from your branch and deploy the `project <https://github.com/astronomer/astro-provider-ray/tree/main/dev>`_ in Astro Cloud
+This command will build a wheel from your branch and deploy the `project <https://github.com/astronomer/astro-provider-ray/tree/main/dev>`_ in Astro Cloud.

 3. **Create an Airflow Connection**